elastic/azure-marketplace/README.md

 Easily deploy the Elastic Stack of Elasticsearch, Kibana and Logstash to Azure.

+**IMPORTANT:** As a prefered solution, we recommend using our newer [Elastic Cloud (Elasticsearch Service)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/elastic.ec-azure-pp?exp=ubp8&tab=Overview) offering in the Azure Marketplace.
+To learn more, refer to the [Native Azure integration documentation](https://www.elastic.co/guide/en/cloud/current/ec-azure-marketplace-native.html).

 This readme provides an overview of usage and features.
 For more comprehensive documentation, please refer to the [**Azure Marketplace and ARM template documentation**](https://www.elastic.co/guide/en/elastic-stack-deploy/current/index.html)